Famartincfm/Terraform-vWAN-LAB/README.md

   * User & password for the VM access (Keep in mind Password requirements)

-Apply the plan which will create the resources
+Apply the plan which will create the resources on your subscription.
 ```
 terraform apply main.tfplan
 ```